EvanBalster/pleb/README.md

 # PLEB (Process-Local Event Bus)
+PLEB is a header-only C++ library for implementing tiny multi-threaded microservices under hard real-time constraints.
+It facilitates request-reply, push-pull and publish-subscribe patterns for messaging and event handling with wait-free operation.

-PLEB is a header-only C++ library for high-performance message and event handling within a multi-threaded process.
-It provides functionality comparable to message queue libraries but with essential differences that leverage the nature of communications within a single, multi-threaded process:
+PLEB can be used for intra-process communications similar to a message queue framework, but with essential differences that leverage the advantages of communicating within a local process:

-* Native objects may be exchanged rather than serialized data.
+* Events may exchange native objects, in addition to raw binary data.
+  * This can avoid unnecessary serialization and deserialization.
-  * These objects may have RAII functionality, reference counting, synchronization mechanisms and other side-effects.
+  * This allows for RAII, reference counting, synchronization mechanisms and more.
 * Events are handled by calling functors.
-  * This allows for queueless or even synchronous interoperation between agents.
+  * This allows for queueless operation and instant fulfillment of certain requests.
-  * This allows exceptions to be thrown directly or via futures when
+  * This allows exceptions to be thrown directly or via futures.
 * Event handling is completely reliable as long as the origin and destination exist.
   * In many cases, this alleviates the need for loss-tolerance or idempotence.
   * Callers may cache a reference to a named resource or topic for repeated interactions.